alxwrd/alxwrd/README.md

 I'm a software engineer based in Nottingham 🏹 in the UK.

-I've been in software for almost 8 years - originally coming from a background of call-center and customer service!
+I've been in software for almost a decade - originally coming from a background of call-center and customer service!

-Currently, I am a software engineer at [Deepsea](http://deepsea.ai).
-Previously, I've worked at Tessian and Oracle.
+Currently, I am a Senior Full-Stack Software Engineer at [Gelt](https://joingelt.com).
+Previously, I've worked at DeepSea Technologies, Tessian, and Oracle.

 In my free time, you can find me either:
 - bouldering